software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 satisfy the pattern.
 It only means that the largest files in a healthy codebase tend to be about a hundred lines long.
 As an analogy: if a doctor is concerned about a patient's high blood pressure, she doesn't correct the problem by removing blood from the patient.
+She might prescribe lifestyle changes that will lead to overall better health, with reduced blood pressure as one of the indicators of health.

+When it comes to making prescriptions, doctors have it easier than programmers.
+Humans are all built on the same basic plan, while software systems vary wildly.
+What works to cure one program's ills may destroy another.
-Thus, we actually *cannot* describe precise methods for creating patterns—not even methods with a shelf-life.
+The complexity and diversity of software mean we actually *cannot* describe precise methods for creating patterns—not even methods with a shelf-life.
 Each instance of a pattern arises in a wholly unique way, conditioned by the context and the other patterns that intersect it.